2D Design and Color Theory

-- On April 28, there will be a test on the terms and concepts discussed in the lecture periods.
+- On the last day of class, there will be a test on the terms and concepts discussed in the lecture periods.
 This test will be worth 20 points.

 - Students can determine their grade by dividing total earned points from total possible points (230)

 - The grading system goes like this: 100-90 = A, 89-80 = B, 79-70 = C, 69-60 = D, 59-0 = F.

 Things to Remember: